iainembrey/academic-kickstart/content/authors/admin/_index.md

 ---

 I work toward equality of opportunity.
-My research shows that ostensibly poor life choices in adolescence may arise as an optimal response to early disadvantage.
-But I also find that adolescents are capable of exerting consious control over those choices and their future developmental pathway.
-My early research sought to understand intergenerational poverty; I now also work to change it.
+My research shows that ostensibly poor life choices in adolescence may arise as a rational response to early disadvantage.
+But I also find that adolescents are capable of exerting conscious control over those choices and their future developmental pathway.
+My early research sought to understand intergenerational poverty; I now also work to alleviate it.